Taylor-eOS/layout-classifier/README.md

 5. **CSV Output for Analysis**:
    Each run generates a CSV file containing the extracted features of text blocks, which can be used for further analysis or auditing.
 The CSV file is reset on each run to avoid accumulating redundant data.

+5. **Weights Loading**:
+   Model weights are saved automatically and can be loaded on launch.

 ### Use Cases